 Why this trip?

-• It’s a must-do trip for touring cyclists.
-The loop nature engenders a wonderful satisfaction, and this is one of Freewheeling’s most popular rides.
+• It’s a must-do trip for touring cyclists and one of Freewheeling's most popular rides.

 • The simple beauty of cycling between mountains and sea, in a remote island setting not on the way to anywhere.

 • Margaree River Valley – a pretty salmon-fishing river.